DarrylDalesandry/food-ordering-kiosk/README.md

 and I am tasked with changing the color of a button, or get a function to work with an API, that is something I can do as one-off work.
 But it is not professional work I would be able to do every day.
 I would burn out fast.
-Perhaps, I could cover someone for a sick day for a day or two, while working on other coding projects for a company or organization as my main job.
+Perhaps I could cover someone for a sick day for a day or two while working on other coding projects for a company or organization as my main job.

 This means web dev is not satisfying work for me.
 Even though I really like